Use the quicklinks below to jump to the desired section regarding transport in and around Taman Negara.

 If you're planning on approaching by train, note that while parts of the Jungle Railway were damaged in heavy rainfall in 2014, only one section (between Kemubu and Gua Musang) is closed.
 Trains operate on the remainder.
 Most choose to arrive (and depart by bus).

 Getting to Taman Negara is a bit of a case of planes, trains and automobiles.
-The closest sizeable town is Jeruntut, which is connected to Kuala Lumpur and other regional destinations by both train and bus.
+The closest sizeable town is Jeruntut, which is connected to Kuala Lumpur and other regional destinations by bus.
 From Jeruntut you can either get a minibus straight to Kuala Tahan, or you can get a bus to Kuala Tembeling, from where you can get a boat to and fron Kuala Tahan.

 SK Ekspress offers a route from the Pekeliling Station (walking distance to Titiwangsa MRT/LRT) directly to Jerantut with departures at 8:30, 10:30 and 17:30 for RM35